17 Beloved Fast-Food Items That Returned After Huge Customer Demand

 In a third unique category, we find discontinued fast-food menu items that were originally slated for permanent cancellation, only to have been returned to the menu after an outpouring from customers.
-Today, we'll look at 14 discontinued fast foods that came back because the people spoke out.
-Plus, don't miss 23 Secrets Fast Food Employees Don't Want You to Know About Your Food.
+In this article, we discuss 17 discontinued fast foods that are currently back because the people spoke out.
+Once you check out what's back on the menu, take a look at 10 Bizarre Fast-Food Items That Were Discontinued.

 Taco Bell: Mexican Pizza

 Taco Bell cut the Mexican Pizza from its menu in the autumn of 2020, according to Pop Culture, and the outrage was immediate.
-Fans of this stacked tortilla demanded it returned to the menu so vociferously that it was back available again less than a year later and remains securely in place on the menu today.
+Fans of this stacked tortilla demanded it returned to the menu so vociferously that it was back available again less than a year later.
+To make the news even sweeter, on September 15, Taco Bell announced that the Mexican Pizza is now officially here to stay on the menu.

 Burger King: French Toast Sandwich

 The French Toast Sandwich (yes, it's a breakfast sandwich wherein the bread is French toast, you guessed correctly) made a glorious return to the Burger King menu in the early spring of 2021 after having disappeared, to customer dismay, in 2019.
-While it's not entirely clear if the sandwiches made a permanent return, for now, the people are happy.
+While it's not entirely clear if the sandwiches made a permanent return, for now, it's been on the menu for over a year now and the people are happy.

 Pizza Hut: Detroit-Style Pizza